☀️

 Definition

-The Hebrew word yamin denotes the right hand, the right side, and by extension, the south (since ancient Hebrews oriented themselves facing east, putting south to the right).
-It occurs over 130 times in the Old Testament.
-The right hand was the hand of power, favor, skill, and covenant oath.
+The Hebrew noun yamin means right hand, right side, or south (since when facing east, south is on the right).
+It occurs approximately 139 times in the Old Testament.
+The right hand symbolizes power, authority, favor, and blessing in ancient Near Eastern culture and throughout Scripture.

 Usage & Theological Significance